 Digging Into the Data

-More than 80 percent of the sites are from the .com top level domain (TLD).
+More than 80 percent of the sites are from the .com top level Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website.
+(TLD).
 Other patterns that emerged based on the domain names on the list:

 |Number of Domain Names (approximate)||Counterfeit Products||Examples|